palamsaiteja333/agent-systems-engineering/README.md

 To enforce this, generation is stopped before `Observation:`, the application executes the tool, and the real result is appended back to the conversation.

+# Tool-Using Agent with smolagents

+This experiment explores how an agent framework abstracts the manual Thought → Action → Observation execution loop.

+## Objective

+Build an agent capable of deciding when to call enterprise tools, executing those tools, observing the results, and continuing until it can answer the user's request.

+## Tools

+- Inventory lookup
+- Order status lookup

+## Key concept

+The LLM determines which capability is required, while application code performs the actual operation and returns the authoritative result.

 ### Technologies

 - Python